make-software/how-to-casperlabs/docs/ubuntu/setup-mainnet-validator-from-scratch.md

 ## Configure and Run the Node

 ### Configure the node's firewall
-In order to secure your node somewhat from unauthorized connections/requests, you can configure the firewall of the node using a template ```ufw``` setup:
+In order to secure your node somewhat from unauthorized/excessive connections/requests, you can configure the firewall of the node using a template ```ufw``` setup:

 ```
 cd ~; curl -JLO https://genesis.casperlabs.io/firewall.sh